 Xu’s role in the vanishingly thin network of resistance to the Chinese Communist Party’s spreading social control is different than leaders in each of those laudable groups.
 Xu is a scholar and critic seeking reform, not revolution.
 He clearly sees himself in the tradition of reformist personages going back to the imperial era.
 Figures such as Zhang Zhidong (1837-1909) remained loyal to China but sought to reform the Qing empire and reconcile Chinese sociopolitical traditions with the impositions of foreign thought.
 This tradition is perhaps vaguely similar to the notion of the loyal opposition in Europe.
 Xu’s writings are critical of Chinese political power structures but always evince a care for the well-being of the Chinese nation.
 It was this visible affection for his native land that allowed him to initially thrive as a scholar.

 Xu’s first monograph, which began as his doctoral dissertation, provides a clue to his character.
 He discusses the thought of Liang Shuming, a notable scholar and official in the 20th century whose criticism of Mao Zedong in the early 1950s drew a sharp rebuke from Mao himself.
-Xu openly admires Liang, writing that he was “m by rooting it within China’s cultural heritage.
+Xu openly admires Liang, writing that he was “a great human being.”
+Xu presents the fundamental question of his study as how to forge legitimacy in the legal system by rooting it within China’s cultural heritage.
 Liang did not call for the end of the Communist Party or flee the country.
 As Xu explains, Liang criticized Mao and others not only for the mistakes of the early years after the revolution but for seeking social transformations by locating modernity only within external traditions of thought, “whether of the Euro-American variety or later Soviet.”

 Xu and Liang both view communism as foreign to Chinese culture, despite all efforts by the party to weld itself to Chinese nationalism and social traditions.
 “Can groups of humans who were bounded with home-grown traditions survive by totally shifting to those of others, after they have destroyed their own traditions?”
 Xu asks, noting the risk of social dysphoria caused by the broad application of any system not rooted within China’s own culture, whether liberal or socialist in nature.
 Without deep roots in the “solid meaningful soil” of Chinese culture, he argues, the legitimacy of any legal system is questionable.